ddimaria/wmcp/wmcp-360/README.md

 By setting goals, we can evaluate progress and adjust accordingly.
 They help clients focus on incremental savings by focusing on the overall goal (i.e. keep you eye on the prize).

+**Long-term goals can be valuable at motivating short-term actions.**

 Goal characteristics:

 * Time horizon (increasing a horizon -> riskier asset allocation)